-Emma Wolverson, Programme Director for the University of Hull Online's MSc in Dementia, responds to a report by The Alzheimer's Society about the devastating impact of COVID-19 on the lives of people living with dementia and their families.
+Emma Wolverson, one of the Programme Founders for the University of Hull Online's MSc in Dementia, responds to a report by The Alzheimer's Society about the devastating impact of COVID-19 on the lives of people living with dementia and their families.

 The title says it all really – ‘worst hit’.
 The Alzheimer’s Society in the UK has just published a report bringing together information from a range of sources to highlight the impact of COVID-19 on people who have dementia and those who care for them.
 Although as a clinician working in dementia care none of the findings were are surprise, pulling them together in this way makes for an incredibly distressing read.

 The report sets out how COVID-19 has devastated the lives of people living with dementia and their families and the headlines are stark:

 Concerns about end of life care

 More than a quarter of those who died in England and Wales with COVID-19 had dementia, which makes it is the most common pre-existing condition for COVID-19 deaths.
 Yet people with dementia have still not been identified by government as an increased risk group.
 What the report doesn’t tell us is what care these people who lost their lives received at the end of their life and this is a worry because the research suggests that even before COVID-19 many people with dementia were not being supported to die well.

 The report highlights the devastating impact of social isolation on people with dementia, with many people reporting a more rapid progression in their dementia as a result of their isolation.
 We have all no doubt seen and read about the human rights concerns highlighted by a blanket ban on visiting people in care homes and read stories of connections with relatives lost as a result.
 This isolation and loss goes against everything we know about what helps people with dementia to live well.